ABIDES: Adaptive BInary DEbloating and Security

 Trails: Efficient Data-Flow Tracking Through HW-assisted Parallelization

 This project investigates a novel architecture for efficiently performing dynamic data-flow tracking through hardware-assisted parallelization.
 In particular, exploiting debugging extensions found in modern CPUs.
-It will be supported by the Defense Advanced Research Projects Agency (DARPA) through contract FA8650-16-C-7662.
+It is be supported by the Defense Advanced Research Projects Agency (DARPA) through contract FA8650-16-C-7662.

 Adapting Static and Dynamic Program Analysis to Effectively Harden Debloated Software